 Michael Dynie

 Michael has been a student of Yoga since 1998, seeking relief from back pain related to scoliosis, and something like enlightenment.
-His teaching blends anatomy studies with Hatha Yoga and a modern take on Ashtanga Vinyasa inspired by studies with Richard Freeman.
+His 15 years teaching blends anatomy studies with traditional Hatha Yoga and a modern take on Ashtanga Vinyasa inspired by studies with Richard Freeman.
 Michael uses simplicity and breath awareness to draw students into the core of the body – the seat of meditative awareness and postural stability.
 He invites you to compassionately explore your boundaries in search of the middle-path.

 Donna Hughes